 \textit{\underline{Major takeaway.}} As observed, the adapted $\mathcal{W_Q}$, $\mathcal{W_K}$, and $\mathcal{W_V}$ of the joint-encoder $f_j$ on a single domain (for instance, \textit{Gaussian Noise}) yields strong intra-category and cross-category transfers, beating the SOURCE baseline.
 To exploit this transfer to unseen tasks/domains in a continual audio-visual setting, specifically, we propose using a shared buffer that can save model ``snapshots".
 This way, we can \textit{selectively} retrieve a previously optimized state and regain high performance.
 This leverages past successful adaptations to enable further, ongoing adaptation.
 When an input-level shift is detected, the model queries the buffer for the most ``relevant" parameters rather than continuing from a drifted state, as seen in the results of Figure \ref{fig:error}.
 Consequently, two critical design questions remain unanswered: 1) \textbf{Selective retrieval}: How do we identify and retrieve the optimal $\{\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V\}$ for adaptation at time-step $t$?
 2) \textbf{Buffer expansion}: What criterion determines the addition of a new element to the shared buffer?
 Can we constrain the buffer size due to memory requirements?

 We answer these questions below.
-In Appendix \ref{alg:cap}, we provide a neat algorithm of our proposed method.
+In the Supplementary, we provide a neat algorithm of our proposed method.
 Figure \ref{fig:main} illustrates our approach.